Chapter 2: Signs of Mice

 Droppings

-Since rats are much larger than mice, their droppings are also larger.
+Since rats are much larger than mice, their droppings are also bigger.
 Rat droppings come in around 1/2 inch or larger, while mice droppings are smaller and pointed on both sides.

 Gnaw Marks

 Mice leave behind small, clear-cut, gnawed holes that are typically around the size of a dime.
-On the other hand, rats cause large holes with rough, torn edges.
+On the other hand, rats cause large holes with rough, torn edges because of their larger, more powerful teeth.

 What Does Mouse Poop Look Like?

-If you’re wondering what mouse droppings look like, you might compare them to dark grains of rice.
 Mouse droppings are smooth, pellet-shaped and pointed at both ends.
+You might compare them to dark grains of rice.
 Fresh mouse poop is soft and moist but will become hard and dry after a few hours.
 Droppings are about 1/8 inch to 1/2 inch in length.

 Finding mice poop is a key sign mice are active in your home.
-Mice defecate a lot throughout the day and, since they aren’t potty trained, leave little pellets wherever they go.
+Mice defecate a lot throughout the day and leave little pellets wherever they go.
 Deer mice and white-footed mice like to use their nests as bathrooms, leading to a strong odor in a few weeks.

 A mouse might leave a few small pellets in an area they recently visited.
-Daily, a mouse leaves up to 100 droppings.
+Daily, a mouse leaves between 50 and 75 droppings.
 Mice nibble all day long, which leads to a great fecal output.
 They may also leave droppings to mark their territory.

 Although it’s an unpleasant discovery, mouse poop can help you figure out where mice live in your home.
 The number of droppings you find can also help you determine the size of the infestation.